nexuseli18/conf-tracker/Readme.md

 ## Created for tracking Conferences in topics Communications, Network, and Security Conferences

-### Sources from https://csalab.site/conf-track/ and EasyChair
+### Sources from https://csalab.site/conf-track/ and EasyChair, and EDAS